-From your hotel ideally located, discover Bordeaux, with its numerous green and flowered open spaces, its exceptional heritage, then the quality of life naturally punctuated with gastronomic pleasures and nocturnal parties.
+From your perfectly located hotel, discover Bordeaux!
+It has numerous green and flowered open spaces, exceptional heritage, and a rich quality of life including gastronomic pleasures and evening celebrations.

 Day 2: Bordeaux – Cadillac – 30 miles (49 km)

-Proud of its new transport facilities, Bordeaux has given a large access to bikes!
-By this way, leave easily the town centre to ride on an original and rustic cycling path which will lead you to Créon, a typical fortified village of this area!
-Then continue through the vineyards of Cadillac until the surrounding wall of the village.
+Proud of its new transport facilities, Bordeaux offers excellent access for bikes!
+You can leave the town center easily to ride on an original and rustic cycling path, which will lead you to Créon, a typical fortified village of this area.
+Then you’ll continue through the vineyards of Cadillac until you reach the surrounding wall of the village.

 Day 3: Cadillac – Saint Emilion – 31 miles (50 km)

 This stage will allow you to ride through the heart of “Entre-deux Mers” vineyards from the Garonne to the Dordogne River.
 You will have the opportunity to visit the charming village of Rauzan, overlooked by its dignified medieval chateau, before reaching the prestigious village of Saint-Emilion, one of the richest villages in historical testimonies.